FreezingMoon/AncientBeast/CONTRIBUTING.md

 You're free to browse [existing issues](https://github.com/FreezingMoon/AncientBeast/issues) and comment on the ones that you want to take a swing at in order to make sure the issue is still relevant and that nobody else is working on it.
 You can also drop by the project's [Gitter Chatroom](https://gitter.im/FreezingMoon/AncientBeast) (which requires logging in with GitHub) and mention your skills and that you're interested in helping out; you'll be assigned to a specific issue.

-## How to contribute to the game

-The gameplay is in dire need or contributors, you can check out [this guide](https://github.com/FreezingMoon/AncientBeast/tree/master/development/#readme) for more details.

 ## Other ways of contributing

-Coding is not the only thing required in order to make this project as awesome as possible, check out a more versatile [How to Contribute](http://ancientbeast.com/contribute) guide.
+Coding is not the only thing required in order to make this project as awesome as possible, see the [How to Contribute](http://ancientbeast.com/contribute) guide.